 All sounds good except for the air filter.
 Why would a manufacturer design a replacement item w/o easy access?
 If you're gonna ride this bike in the dirt you better be keeping up with your AF.
 Who wants to remove the fuel tank every time?
 MAJOR minus (for me) here.

 I don't think it would be that hard.
 I'm planning on installing a K&N filter in and I will shoot a video.
 If you can repair a flat or adjust your chain you will be fine.

 Had anyone done this with the stock chain?
 Will I have the length I need ?
 I know I can flip the blocks as well.

 Yeah...would be interested in seeing a vid.
 Thanks.

 It's not that I don't know how or couldn't it's just that I am old and lazy and don't want to do more than I have to for what I consider routine maintenance.

-Did first oil change at 150 miles with recommended Motorex and filter from Cycle Gear (total $81.00).
+Did first oil change after the first ride of 150 miles (to seat the rings) using the recommended Motorex full SYN 10w50 and filter from Cycle Gear (total $81.00).
 Filter quite dirty (no pic) and lots of stuff in the two screens.
 You only have to remove the skid-plate (I'll keep it on till I can get a proper replacement).
 Complete job easily done in 10 minutes or less.
 Filter is behind the round cover (between the two screens) in first picture.
 It's a little bit of a problem that you have to drain the rear screen onto a hot pipe.
 You have to add the second filling (the portion needed beyond 3L after first running the motor to distribute the oil) very slowly.
 Otherwise it will overflow.

 Has 15000K (9300 miles) service interval.
 I probably won't run mine that long.